Montana-Media-Arts/creative-coding-1-Fall2019/modules/week-9/_posts/2017-01-07-setup-draw.md

 }
 ```

-If the background is called repeatedly, then the background is called over and over.
-How can we tell though?
+Calling the background function repeatedly, then the user sees the grey background.
+How can we tell, though?
 Remember when talked about writing information to the screen?
 We can write to the console.log to prove that the draw is called multiple times.
 Let's try it.

 ```html
 function draw()